Driving human rights change in the aluminum industry

 With the world embracing better and cleaner technologies to combat climate change, the market for low-emission and electric cars is set to boom.
 This is driving a massive demand for aluminum, which is used to make lighter weight vehicles.

-Because bauxite mines involve surface level mining, they often destroy huge swathes of forests and farmland, which underpins the livelihoods of local communities.
-Bauxite mines can also have a devastating impact on rivers and groundwater sources that people rely on for drinking and irrigation.
+Unfortunately, aluminum production relies on the mining of bauxite ore, which involves surface level mining that often destroys huge swathes of forests and farmland, upending the livelihoods of local communities.
+Bauxite mines can also have a devastating impact on rivers and groundwater that people rely on for drinking and irrigation.

 In Guinea, the West African country with the world’s largest bauxite deposits, a government study forecasts that over the next 20 years bauxite mining boom will remove 858 square kilometers of agricultural land and destroy more than 4,700 square kilometers of natural habitat, an area six times bigger than New York City.

-Recognizing the ongoing shortcomings in ASI’s certification process, we have continued our advocacy, emphasizing that until improvements are made, car companies cannot rely on ASI to effectively evaluate human rights risks in their aluminum supply chains.
-Car companies should also understand that sourcing certified aluminum does not on its own fulfill their responsibility to address human rights risks in supply chains.
+In light of the ongoing shortcomings in ASI’s standards and certification process, car companies cannot rely on ASI to evaluate human rights risks in their aluminum supply chains.
+And even if ASI strengthened its standards and certification process, sourcing certified aluminum would not on its own fulfill the responsibility of aluminum buyers to address human rights risks in supply chains.
 Sourcing certified aluminum should only ever be one part of a broader due diligence process that includes supply chain mapping and public disclosure, risk analysis, grievance mechanisms, and direct engagement with mines, refineries, and smelters implicated in human rights abuses.

 What the Car Industry Should Do